OT-OSM/usermanagement/README.md

       become: yes
 ```

 * There should be a meta file for user and group details in directory structure for ex; userlist is a meta file where details should go in following format

   ```
   user1:group1:present

   ```
-  user1 : name of the user
-  group1 : name of the group
-  present/absent : state of the user

 * There should be public key of all users in directory structure and it should be defined under pub_keys.Public key name would be on the name of the user.Different name would not work here.

    ```